Keeping it wild.

 MANAGEMENT OF INVASIVE SPECIES - Think about it.
 Plant and animal species that are native to an area have co-evolved over centuries -- which means they support each other very well.
 For example, a native tree might provide food and shelter for hundreds of species, while a tree that is non-native/invasive might support only a few.
 Another important benefit is that, unlike invasives, native plants provide food and shelter for all life stages of an organism (e.g., caterpillar to butterfly).

-That’s why we are constantly monitoring for invasive species on the preserve, and removing as many as we can.
+That's why we monitor for invasive species on the preserve, and remove as many as we can.

-How you can help - Because the seeds of invasive species can be carried great distances by birds or the wind, it helps to remove non-native/invasive plants from your yard.
+How you can help - Because the seeds of invasive species can be carried great distances by birds, water, or the wind, it helps to remove non-native invasive plants from your yard.
 Visit TexasInvasives.org’s spotlight on the Texas Hill Country for more information about invasive species and LBJ Wildflower Center for information about native plants that make good replacements.

 MONITORING WATER QUALITY - If you’ve ever visited Wild Basin, it’s likely you appreciate the beauty of Bee Creek.
 Our efforts to keep the water clean and preserve that beauty include regular water quality monitoring.
 We measure data such as water temperature, fecal coliform, pH, dissolved oxygen, and nitrates to assess threats and impacts to water quality.
 These threats originate from sources such as fertilizers, herbicides, sediment, and nutrient pollution such as septic leachate.